 "The Shoreham Inn has an excellent restaurant.
 The menu changes frequently, but has included top-notch burgers, whole baked fish and an array of interesting desserts such as Banoffi pie, a banana, cream and toffee concoction" Wall Street Journal July 16, 2009

-The Inn is a 200 year old building.
+The Inn over 220 years old.
 It is a true country inn that maintains its aged charm of creaky, uneven floors and steep staircases.
-There is a main sitting room on the first floor as well as a pub, which offers dinner five nights a week.
+There is a main sitting room on the first floor as well as a pub, which offers a full bar and light snack to in-house guests.

 All of the rooms in the main house are located on the second and third floors.
-The rooms are quaint yet comfortable, and each is uniquely decorated with its own private in-room bathroom, as well as individual air-conditioning units during warmer months.
+The rooms are quaint, yet comfortable, and each is uniquely decorated with its own private en suite bathroom, as well as individual air-conditioning units during warmer months.
 While there are no televisions in the inn, there is free wi-fi throughout the house.
-There are also plenty of games, puzzles, books and magazines that can be enjoyed in the main sitting room, sitting by the fireplace in the pub during the winter, or outside on the deck in the summer.
+There are also plenty of games, puzzles, books and magazines that can be enjoyed in the main sitting room, sitting by the fireplace during the winter, or outside on the deck in the summer.

 The Shoreham Inn is a member of the Vermont Green Business Program.
 As a Green Hotel, we offer eco-friendly amenities, and employ practices that are more sustainable for the environment.

 The Inn is a non-smoking/vaping establishment.

-Breakfast is served in the pub from 7:30-9:30am.
-Coffee and tea are available starting at 6:30an.
-You are welcome to get an eye-opening mug to take back to your room if you’re an early riser.
+Breakfast is served in the pub from 7:30-9:00am.
+Coffee and tea are available starting at 7:00am.
+You are welcome to get an eye-opening mug to take back to your room if you’re an early riser, or enjoy in our public sitting areas or out on the deck.

 Please let us know if you have any special dietary requirements.
 While we always do our best to accommodate all special needs, please be aware that our kitchen is small and we cannot guarantee against cross-contamination.

 If you are visiting friends or family and would like to have them join you for breakfast, please let us know the night prior.
 There is a $10 per person charge for each additional breakfast.